Most motorhome owners have some kind of an awning, to give shade from the sun, when it’s hot & to get out of the rain, when it’s not.

 I have been up in the Italian lakes, where in the evening the awning, plus tent makes it pleasant to sit outside, as the air becomes cooler & moist.
 I have been in the Alpine Ski resorts where my full safari tent was an absolute necessity, providing a warm sheltered area to keep all the gear safe & dry.
 It also keeps the heat in the motorhome when you have the door open.

 They can cost from a few £100 up to £1000’s.
-But whatever your budget, you will not regret spending it on these absolute must accessories.
+But whatever your budget is, you will not regret spending it on these absolute must have accessories.